 Gone

-“What good man would prefer a country covered in forests and ranged by a few thousand savages to our extensive Republic… filled with all the blessings of liberty, civilisation and religion.”
+“What good man would prefer a country covered with forests and ranged by a few thousand savages to our extensive Republic… filled with all the blessings of liberty, civilization and religion?”

 Test02.jpg